dimdenGD/ultimate-express/README.md

 - ✅ express.json()
 - ✅ express.urlencoded()
 - ✅ express.static()
+- - Additionally you can pass `options.ifModifiedSince` to support If-Modified-Since header (this header is not supported in normal Express, but is supported in µExpress)
 - ✅ express.text()
 - ✅ express.raw()
 - 🚧 express.request (this is not a constructor but a prototype for replacing methods)